Delta Reserve Credit Card Review: Amazing Perks

 • The cards are similar in that they both offer a first checked bag free, 20% savings on inflight purchases, priority boarding, and more

-• While both cards allow you to earn elite status with spending, you can earn a lot more MQMs with the Reserve than the Platinum
+• While both cards allow you to earn elite status with spending, you earn MQDs a lot faster with the Reserve than with the Platinum

 • While both cards offer a companion certificate, the Platinum one is only valid for economy, while the Reserve one is even valid for first class